ASteinheiser/slack-lunch-bot/README.md

 ngrok http 3000
 ```

-Now you can copy the `Forwarding` address, append `/api/messages` to it, and paste it in the `Request URL` of your `Slash Command`.
+Now you can copy the `Forwarding` address, append `/api/messages` to it, and paste it in the `Request URL` of your `Slash Command` and `Interactivity` sections in the Slack App Config.
 The URL should look something like this:
 ```
 http://xx-xx-xx.ngrok.io/api/messages
 ```